Kaavi art: Technique

+Artists first apply a white plaster made from shell‑lime, sand and jaggery to the architectural surface.
+Once this layer sets, a paste of finely ground laterite red oxide mixed with lime putty—known as the kaav layer—is spread to a butter‑like consistency and left to partially cure.
+While the kaav remains moist, designs are incised using steel bodkins (kanta), stencils, rulers and compasses, revealing the white plaster beneath and creating a striking two‑tone effect.
+The finished work is then cured by periodic misting and polishing with smooth river pebbles to enhance durability.

+Motifs and distribution

+Common motifs include floral medallions, geometric patterns (circles, semi‑circles, hexagons), mythological figures and deities, as well as scenes from daily life.
+Kaavi art decorates temple interiors and exteriors, church walls, mosques, Jain basadis, small shrines and affluent residences.
+Notable examples survive in Pernem, Sattari, Canacona, Ponda and Morjim in Goa, as well as in Honavar and Kumta in Karnataka.

 Materials

 The term Kaav (Devanagari:काव) in Konkani refers to Indian red pigment which is the only color used in this painting, is obtained from the laterite soil.

 Artistically drawn and well executed, reddish brown murals against white sandblasted backgrounds are the specialties of Kaavi art.
 Snow white lime, obtained by burning seashells, and washed sand from river beds were mixed with jaggery and allowed to ferment for two weeks.
 The mixture is then hand-pounded to obtain a homogeneous substance, which hardens when applied to the walls.